Jonahw21/CS-207-Final-Project/Testing/Readme.md

 The Tone_testing program is meant to test a range of values for the tone function to produce specific notes.

 Final_build_simple_sounds is the program containing a working version of this project with the basic tone function.

+wav_test is a sketch designed to test audio playback.
+It requires a speaker and an sd card of some type.